kimmis254/Book-Library-App/README.md

 4. Push branch (`git push origin feature-name`)
 5. Open a Pull Request

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any questions or issues, contact [Your Name] at [Your Email].
+For any questions or issues, contact Wayne Kathanzu at kathanzuwayne2@gmail.com.